kousu/disabletabs/README.md

   * Is it as simple as an uncaught exception?
 One that, since it's crashing in the XUL layer, snipes the whole page?
   * It's reliably triggered by "Search <engine> for <linktext>" in the context menu
 * [ ] See if it's possible to `display: none` the menu, context, and preference items that reference tabs as well
-* [ ] Read browser.tabs.loadInBackground (aka "When I open a link in a new tab, switch to it immediately") and replicate it by window.activate()
+* [?]
+Read browser.tabs.loadInBackground (aka "When I open a link in a new tab, switch to it immediately") and replicate it by window.activate()
   * - then distribute documentation on how to no_focus in i3 and other tiling window managers so that *only* those winodws have this behaviour
+  * I think I did this, but it doesn't work on my system.
+Maybe i3 is overriding .focus() events?

 License
 ---